Oba-One/Linux-Server-Configuration/README.md

 * Run `sudo apt-get upgrade` command to upgrade and install packages.
 * If at login the message **System restart required** is display, run the following command to reboot the machine: `reboot`.

 ### Setup SSH Keys For Grader

 * Make home directory for grader with hidden .ssh file: `sudo mkdir /home/grader/.ssh`
 * Use chown command to change the owner of the home directory to the grader: `sudo chown grader:grader /home/grader/.ssh`
 * Use chmod to change to permisions for the grader in the home directory: `sudo chmod 700 /home/grader/.ssh`
 * Copy over the ssh key from the root directory to home/grader directory: `sudo cp /root/.ssh/authorized_keys /home/grader/.ssh/`
-* Copy over the ssh key from the root directory to home/grader directory: `sudo chown grader:grader /home/grader/.ssh/authorized_keys`
+* Change the owner to the grader: `sudo chown grader:grader /home/grader/.ssh/authorized_keys`
-* Copy over the ssh key from the root directory to home/grader directory: `sudo chmod 644 /home/grader/.ssh/authorized_keys`
+* With the chmod command change permissions to grader : `sudo chmod 644 /home/grader/.ssh/authorized_keys`
 * The grader can now login using via ssh with command:

 ### Change SSH Port